Nfinger/docs/source/includes/_ident.md

 ]
 ```

-This endpoint creates a new platform User or a User on behalf of an authorized Application..
+This endpoint creates a new platform User or a User on behalf of an authorized Application.

 ### HTTP Request